 The best way to get to know a destination and learn its culture is to meet the people who live and work there.
-In Rajasthan, India, our Ancient Arts tour introduces travellers to the artisans who craft jewellery, shoes, utensils, pottery, and more.
-Not only do travellers get to learn about how and why these traditions have been carried on, but also find out how local artisans today make a living from their crafts.
+In Rajasthan, India, artisans craft jewellery, shoes, utensils, pottery, and more.
+Travellers who come can learn about how and why these traditions have been carried on, and find out how local artisans today make a living from their crafts.

 Last week, one of our guides in Udaipur snapped this photo of a potter at work, making traditional Indian clay pots — but ended up with much more than just a picture:

 A middle-aged man was in the process of making these traditional clay pots when I quickly took a photo.
 I didn’t know if he gave a look of boredom because of the thousands of tourists he encounters every day or if he was upset because of my intrusion.
 When I asked him why he didn’t smile, he answered, ‘I’m sorry if I didn’t smile.
 You’re the first one who has really talked to me.
 Others just click pictures.’